 We recommend running a Rising Team session every 4-6 weeks for healthy team dynamics.
 It’s the consistency of investing in your own leadership development and your team that leads to higher success and deeper connection over time.

 We hear from some people that they are too busy to fit in time for these sessions.
 We know everyone has a lot going on!
 That’s why we made these sessions so compact.
-Just a couple hours every 4-6 weeks focused on the development of your team will return huge dividends in their engagement and both individual and team success.
-At a time when nearly half of all people are thinking about leaving their jobs in the next 3-6 months*, can you afford not to invest this time in them?
+Two hours every 6 weeks is less than 1% of your time.
+In a world where nearly half of all employees are actively thinking about leaving their job in the next 3 to 6 months, Rising Team helps you address the human issues underlying this trend: helping people feel valued, giving people a sense of belonging, and building trust and care among teammates.

 The general Rising Team philosophy of “The Three Cs” (Coach, Clarify, Connect) was developed over the last two decades by Jennifer Dulski, and you can learn more about it in our “Three-Step Guide to Leading Successful Remote Teams.”
 It outlines how the best managers are like great sports coaches— they understand and develop each team member, articulate a clear vision and plan to get results, and build the team into a cohesive unit.

 Each proprietary team activity or assessment is developed by Rising Team uniquely for the team session and the leadership topic it covers.
-Some of the assessments (like the Motivators charts and the User Manual) have been used by our founder, Jennifer Dulski, over many years with her own teams and are now being productized into software, while others are newly developed for the Rising Team Kits.
+Some of the assessments (like the Motivators charts and the User Manual) have been used by our founder, Jennifer Dulski, over many years with her own teams and are now being productized into software, while others are newly developed for Rising Team.

 All of the activities and assessments are tested by real teams before we launch them to ensure they meet our standards for usability, accuracy, and value.

-Our “typed” assessments (like Talents and Resilience Responder Types) are meant to be self-reported results, not validated assessments like personality tests, which is why we ask people to rate the accuracy and comment on anything that feels off to them.
-Overall, we get high accuracy scores on those assessments as well, with an average accuracy rating of 4.2 out of 5 (where 4 is accurate and 5 is very accurate).
+Our quiz-style exercises (like Talents and Resilience Responder Types) are meant to be self-reported results, not scientific assessments.
+Overall, we get high accuracy scores, with an average accuracy rating of 4.3 out of 5 (where 4 is accurate and 5 is very accurate).

 Yes, we set the limit to 10 team members to keep the session to a reasonable length.
 Since the sessions involve active participation and sharing, keeping the size of the team to 10 or fewer ensures everyone gets time to talk and you can have a meaningful session within two hours.
 If you have a team that is larger than 10, you can split the team into smaller groups.